 Do you travel a lot?

-I go out to telescopes to collect observational data around twice a year and I attend conferences abroad where I present my research and network with the rest of the scientific community involved in planetary and stellar science.
+Now that I work mainly in science communication and engaging the public with astronomy, I don’t travel as much as I used to!
+When most of my time was spent doing research, I would go out to telescopes to collect observational data around twice a year and I would attend conferences abroad to present my research and network with the rest of the scientific community involved in planetary and stellar science.

 In your opinion, what is the most exciting recent discovery?

 There are two icy moons around Jupiter and Saturn called Europa and Enceladus - these are very exciting because they have plumes of material erupting from their thick icy shells and scientists are very sure that they both have a global ocean of liquid water beneath the ice.
-The spacecraft Cassini which has been orbiting Saturn since 2004 recently passed through the plumes and detected gases such as carbon, hydrogen and methane - a potential food source for microbes (if they exist!).
+The Cassini spacecraft, which orbited Saturn from 2004 to 2017, passed through the plumes of Enceladus and detected gases such as carbon, hydrogen and methane - a potential food source for microbes (if they exist!).

 Is there some other area of astrophysics that you would love to study in the future?